-In Christianity, Palm Sunday is the sixth Sunday of Lent (i.e. the 40-day period before Easter) and the last Sunday before Easter, the sacred Christian holiday that celebrates the resurrection of Jesus Christ.
-Palm Sunday is also known as Passion Sunday, Willow Sunday, and Flower Sunday.
+In Christianity, Palm Sunday is the sixth Sunday of Lent, the first day of Holy Week, and the last Sunday before Easter.
+Celebrating the triumphal entry of Jesus into Jerusalem, Palm Sunday is also known as Passion Sunday, Willow Sunday, and Flower Sunday.
 Nearly all Christian denominations observe Palm Sunday.

-The Meaning and History of Palm Sunday
+Meaning of Palm Sunday

 Palm Sunday marks the beginning of Holy Week, an especially solemn and important week in the Christian calendar that focuses on the last days of Jesus' life and anticipates Easter, the most important holiday in Christianity.

 Common Palm Sunday observances include processions with palm branches, the blessing of palms (which will be burned and used on Ash Wednesday), and the construction of small palm crosses.